Namit2111/Agent-Jivus/RagAPI/root/docs/api/crm/companies/content_properties_txt.md

 # HubSpot CRM API: Companies

-This document details the HubSpot Companies API, allowing you to manage company records within HubSpot.
-You can create, retrieve, update, and delete company records, as well as manage associations between companies and other HubSpot objects.
+This document details the HubSpot CRM API endpoints for managing companies.
+Companies in HubSpot store information about organizations interacting with your business.
+These endpoints allow creation, management, and synchronization of company data between HubSpot and other systems.

-## Understanding Companies in HubSpot
+## Understanding the CRM

-In HubSpot, companies store information about organizations that interact with your business.
-The Companies API allows for seamless management of company data and synchronization with external systems.
-For a broader understanding of HubSpot's object, record, property, and association APIs, refer to the [Understanding the CRM](link-to-understanding-crm-guide) guide.
-For general CRM database management, see [Managing your CRM database](link-to-crm-database-management).
+For a comprehensive understanding of objects, records, properties, and associations within the HubSpot CRM API, refer to the [Understanding the CRM guide](link_to_guide).
+Information on managing your CRM database can be found [here](link_to_db_management).

 ## API Endpoints

 All endpoints are under the `/crm/v3/objects/companies` base path unless otherwise specified.
+All requests require proper authentication.

-### Create Companies
+### 1. Create Companies

 **Method:** `POST`

 **Endpoint:** `/crm/v3/objects/companies`

-Creates a new company record.
+**Request Body (JSON):**

 The request body must include a `properties` object containing company data.
-You can optionally include an `associations` object to associate the new company with existing records (contacts, deals, etc.) or activities (meetings, notes, etc.).

-**Required Properties:** At least one of `name` or `domain` is required.
-It's strongly recommended to always include `domain` as it's the primary unique identifier.
+At least one of `name` or `domain` is required.  `domain` is strongly recommended as the primary unique identifier to prevent duplicates.
 Multiple domains can be added using the `hs_additional_domains` field (e.g., `"hs_additional_domains": "domain.com;domain2.com"`).

-**Example Request Body:**

 ```json
 {